janelia-flyem/NeuTu/README.md

 ### Linux and Mac

 1. Make sure you have installed Qt 4.8.1+ (Qt 4.8.4 recommended)

+    Various versions of Qt can be dowloaded from https://download.qt.io/archive/qt/

 2. Go to the NeuTu directory and run

 ####